guslafda/XPL/README.md

 publishing the resulting model in case it can be useful to anyone interested in "Christian Latin".

-For details about the model, including training and validation, as well as a problematization of the concept of Christian Latin, refer to Lafage (2025) below.
+For details about the model, including training and validation, as well as a problematization of the concept of Christian Latin, refer to Lafage (2025) below (I will soon publish a short version in English).

 For information about the original LatinBERT model, visit: